veganprimate/CotCPort/README.md

 ## Acknowledgements
 Thanks to:
-- BoltGSR for providing me with data of the Japanese version of CotC
+- BoltGSR and MarvinCx886 for providing me with data of the Japanese version of CotC
 - Oersted for providing me with data of the Chinese verison of CotC and complete skillsheets, spritesheets, and ideas for custom units
 - Vat for providing me with expanded spritesheets of characters and enemies, as well as cooking many of the textures to appear crystal clear in-game
 - Solo Traveler for helping me playtest a large variety of features, giving me ideas for the Hard Mode version of the mod, and a detailed description of a custom arena fight